Glacier National Park Packing List: What I Actually Carry as a Solo Hiker in Bear Country

 Boots: Lowa Evo GTX Mid

-Also, don’t forever socks: REI with Coolmax (summer)
+Don’t forget socks: REI with Coolmax (summer)

-Note: I’m not a trail runner girl yet, but never say never.
+Note: I’m not a trail runner yet, but never say never.
 I love the ankle support even though these weigh more than some other options.

-First Aid Supplies
+First Aid Supplies:

 First Aid Kit: add lighter with duct tape wrapped around it